Find a Formula for Anything.

 This is where TuringBot comes in: it solves the problem by finding explicit mathematical formulas that connect the variables.
 This way, it generalizes curve-fitting methods (including linear and polynomial regression), while generating models that are simple and explainable.

-Whether you are a data scientist, an engineer, a quant trader, or a researcher, TuringBot will give you a HUGE edge.
+Whether you are an engineer, a researcher, a data scientist, or a quantitative analyst, TuringBot will give you a HUGE edge.

 How does it work?